johnbillion/query-monitor/CONTRIBUTING.md

 	composer test:integration

+To run just the acceptance tests:

+	composer test:acceptance

 To run just the code sniffer:

 	composer test:cs

-To run just the statis analysis:
+To run just the static analysis:

 	composer test:phpstan

+To stop the Docker containers:

+	composer test:stop

 ## Releasing a New Version